charleskasuba/web-development/HTML 1.md

-It seems like you're providing a detailed explanation of HTML.
-Here's a summary or breakdown of the key topics from the text you've shared:

 ### 1. **Introduction to HTML**
    - HTML (HyperText Markup Language) is the standard language used to create webpages.
 It was invented by Tim Berners-Lee in 1991 and became a standard in 1995.